jimhigson/oboe.js-dissertation/main/main.md

 than holding it unexamined until it is wholly available.

-While the coining of the term REST represented a shift in how we think about http, away from the transfer of hypertext documents to that of arbitrary data [@rest pp. 407–416], it introduced no fundamentally new methods.
+While the coining of the term REST represented a shift in how we think about HTTP, away from the transfer of hypertext documents to that of arbitrary data [@rest pp. 407–416], it introduced no fundamentally new methods.
 Similarly building on previous ideas, no new computing techniques need be invented to realise my thesis.
-As a minimum it requires an http client which reveals the response whilst it is in progress and a parser which can begin to interpret that response before it sees all of it.
+As a minimum it requires an HTTP client which reveals the response whilst it is in progress and a parser which can begin to interpret that response before it sees all of it.
 Nor is it novel to use these preexisting parts in composition.
 Every current web browser already implements such a schema;